-A new model for using peatland forests that is based on scientific grounds and can be applied in practice will be developed.
-In this model a comprehensive approach will be adopted on peatland forests where the wood supply, climate, biodiversity, nature and wildlife management and water protection perspectives are all taken into account.
+A new model for using peatland forests that is based on scientific grounds and can be applied in practice will be developed where a comprehensive approach is adopted on peatland forests, including the wood supply, climate, biodiversity, nature and wildlife management and water protection perspectives.

 Measures to promote forest productivity and health and strengthen carbon sinks include

 - developing continuous cover forestry models to be included in regular forest management practices,